contagon/handbook/handbook/6-stake-leadership.md

 ## 6.1 Purposes of a Stake

-Isaiah described latter-day Zion as a tent or a tabernacle secured by stakes (see [Isaiah 33:20](https://www.churchofjesuschrist.org/study/scriptures/ot/isa/33.20?lang=eng#p20); [54:2](https://www.churchofjesuschrist.org/study/scriptures/ot/isa/54.2?lang=eng#p2)).
+Isaiah described latter-day Zion as a tent or a tabernacle secured by stakes (see [Isaiah 33:20](https://www.churchofjesuschrist.org/study/scriptures/ot/isa/33?lang=eng&id=p20#p20); [54:2](https://www.churchofjesuschrist.org/study/scriptures/ot/isa/54?lang=eng&id=p2#p2)).
 Today the Church is organized into stakes.
 Each stake is composed of multiple wards and is led by a stake president.

-The Lord establishes stakes for “the gathering together” of His people and “for a defense, and … a refuge” from the world ([Doctrine and Covenants 115:6](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/115.6?lang=eng#p6)).
-Members and leaders in a stake work together to accomplish the work of salvation and exaltation (see [1.2](1-work-of-salvation-and-exaltation.md#12-gods-work-of-salvation-and-exaltation)).
+The Lord establishes stakes for “the gathering together” of His people and “for a defense, and … a refuge” from the world ([Doctrine and Covenants 115:6](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/115?lang=eng&id=p6#p6)).
+Members and leaders in a stake work together to participate in God’s work of salvation and exaltation (see [1.2](1-work-of-salvation-and-exaltation.md#12-gods-work-of-salvation-and-exaltation)).

 ## 6.2 Stake Presidency